 "He climbed from sleeping on tenement floors during the Great Depression as a young boy to literally towering over Las Vegas and beyond.
 He created countless jobs in the process.
 And he poured his success into philanthropy - from drug abuse treatment to research into cancer and other diseases to the countless Jewish causes around the world that were especially close to his heart," wrote U.S. Senate Republican Leader Mitch McConnell on Tuesday.

-- Sheldon Adelson, Jewish-American billionaire, conservative megadonor and Netanyahu patron, dies at 87
+- Sheldon Adelson, Jewish-American Billionaire, Netanyahu Patron, Dies at 87

-- The fate of Adelson's political empire lies in the hands of his Israeli widow Miriam
+- The Fate of Adelson's Political Empire Lies in the Hands of His Widow Miriam

 Donald Trump Jr., President Donald Trump's son, called the casino hegemon a "giant among men" on Twitter.

 The Boston-born son of working-class Jewish immigrants, Sheldon Adelson made his fortune from operating casinos around the world and became a major force in both Israeli and U.S. politics.

 He used his vast financial resources to alter the media landscape in the former and promote political candidates in the latter.
 Both Israeli Prime Minister Benjamin Netanyahu and outgoing U.S. President Donald Trump considered him one of their most important supporters, and both were indebted to him for helping them win their political battles.